abranch6364/org/plants/care/zamioculcas_zamiifolia.md

 ## Sunlight
 Bright indirect light, but will do fine in low light.
 Avoid direct sunlight.

-## Soil
-Well draining potting mix.

-## pH
-6 to 7.

-## Pot/Repotting
-Repot when root bound.

 ## Water
 Allow top to become dry at top between watering.
 Tolerates a little dry better than very wet.

+## Food
+Feed with balanced liquid fertilizer a few times from April to August

+## Soil
+Well draining potting mix.

+pH: 6 to 7.

+## Temperature
+60-75 degrees.
+No lower than 45 degrees.

+Hardiness: 9-10

 ## Humidity
 Average house humidity.
 Mist in dry conditions

-## Temperature
+## Pot/Repotting
-60-75 degrees.
-No lower than 45 degrees.
+Repot when root bound.

-## Food
+## Toxicity
-Feed with balanced liquid fertilizer a few times from April to August
+Toxic.

 ## Problems
 Symptom: Leaves turn yellow and drop.
 Some is normal.
 Cause: Overwatered